blmage/mage-enhanced-admin-grids/README.md

 ### Backwards compatibility
 Due to the code refactoring, any custom development based on classes coming from the previous versions of the extension, or using an own `customgrid.xml` file, may certainly not be compatible as-is with the new version.
 Please review the changes and adapt your code accordingly before using the new version on a live environment.

-_Backwards compatibility is assured for all the existing data._
+_Backwards compatibility is assured for all the previously existing data. **If you're upgrading from a previous version, flushing the cache storage is likely to be needed to ensure that everything works fine (due to some renamings in the database structure).**_

 ### Main changes / New features :
 - massive code refactoring (goals: better maintainability, more consistency, more independence, better practices and a smaller footprint)